Modern display of the Confederate battle flag: Alabama

 The current Flag of Alabama (the second in Alabama state history) was adopted by Act 383 of the Alabama state legislature on February 16, 1895:

 The flag of the State of Alabama shall be a crimson cross of St. Andrew on a field of white.
 The bars forming the cross shall be not less than six inches broad, and must extend diagonally across the flag from side to side. – (Code 1896, §3751; Code 1907, §2058; Code 1923, §2995; Code 1940, T. 55, §5.)

-An article in the October 1917 National Geographic magazine posited that "the purpose in inacting the state flag law was to preserve in permanent form some of the distinctive features of the Confederate Battle Flag."
+An article in the October 1917 National Geographic magazine posited that "the purpose in enacting the state flag law was to preserve in permanent form some of the distinctive features of the Confederate Battle Flag."

 Meanwhile, the formal Coat of arms of Alabama directly employs the battle jack as part of its shield.